 II.
 SMALL PURCHASE VS. PURCHASE ORDER

 Travel needs that fall under the $5,000 threshold may be processed and payment rendered using a voucher.
-Only vendors that have met the University’s insurance requirements may be used.
-Please see “List of Approved Vendors” below.
-If the vendor requires signing of an agreement of any kind, you must send this to Purchasing Contract Management to be reviewed for signature.
-Do not sign any type of agreement without consulting Purchasing.
+Only supplier that have met the university’s insurance requirements may be used.
+Please see “List of Approved Suppliers” below.
+If the supplier requires signing of an agreement of any kind, you must send this to Contract Management under Procurement Services to be reviewed for signature.
+Do not sign any type of agreement without consulting Procurement Services.

 III.
-LIST OF APPROVED VENDORS (with demonstrated University Insurance requirements)
+LIST OF APPROVED SUPPLIERS (with demonstrated university insurance requirements)